ozwillo/ozwillo-doc/_includes/5-api-reference.md

 The API reference is under work and can't be trusted as of today.
 {: .warning}

-Exchange an authorization code or a refresh token for an access token:
+#### Exchange an authorization code or a refresh token for an access token

 <div class="api-entry">
 	<div class="api-command">POST /a/token</div>